sweirich/challenge/debruijn/debruijn4.md

 *Reference file:* [PolyTyped](src/PolyTyped.hs) and [SubstProperties](src/SubstProperties.hs)

-Finally, we put everything together to develop a strongly-typed AST for System F. As in [Poly](src/Poly.hs), we need to use de Bruijn indices for both term and type variables.
-Our general approach is to use weakly-typed ASTs for the type-level and strongly-typed ASTs at the term level.
+Finally, we put *everything* together to develop a strongly-typed AST for System F!
+As in [Poly](src/Poly.hs), we need to use de Bruijn indices for both term and type variables.
+Our approach is to use weakly-typed ASTs for binding at the type-level and strongly-typed ASTs for binding at the term level.
 In other words, we will keep the same structure of the expression datatype that we saw in [Part II](debruijn2.md).

 ```haskell
      data Exp :: [Ty] -> Ty -> Type where
 ```

-The difference is that now our types (`Ty`) can contain free type variables, which we will need to be able to substitute for.
+The difference is that now our types (`Ty`) can contain free type variables and polymorphic binders.

 This part is where we are really "dependently"-typed programming, and you might expect a little [Hasochism](https://dl.acm.org/doi/10.1145/2503778.2503786) to come into play.

-- Good: singletons promotion means very little duplication in code.

-- Not-so-good: There are a few places where the code looks a bit strange.
+Overall, the good news is that the singletons library means that there is very little duplication in the code.
+We (mostly) don't have to write our operations multiple times.
+However, because we are doing functional programming at the type-level, and because the Haskell type-level lacks anonymous functions, there are a few places where the code looks a bit strange.

-- Sadness: We have a proof obligation that we cannot satisfy in Haskell.
+The bad news is that Haskell is not a proof assistant.
+There will be a few places where we have a proof obligation that we cannot satisfy.
 What to do?

-## Singleton types and promoted substitutions
+## Singleton types and promotion

 This is where singletons library really comes in.
 If you go back to the [Subst](src/Subst.hs) and [Poly](src/Poly.hs), you'll see that some definitions are surrounded by Template Haskell brackets and calls to the `singletons` library.
 These definitions are processed by the library to include additional definitions that we can use for dependently-typed programming.